DARE: Diversifying Academia, Recruiting Excellence

 A printer friendly version of DARE overview (PDF) is available

 Applications are sought from Stanford doctoral students from all degree programs and fields.
 Please review the application instructions and FAQs to learn more about program details, eligibility, and the selection process.
+Fellowship award decisions will be made in compliance with the principles set forth in the Supreme Court’s June 2023 ruling on affirmative action.

 Application information will be available in January each year.
 All materials, including letter of support and assessment from the primary advisor, must be submitted electronically.
+Fellowship award decisions will be made in April of 2024.

 - Overview Handout about DARE (PDF)